Early 17th-Century Physicians and the Peregrinatio Academica

 14 March 2023 – 5 PM (CET)

 Johann Schreck Terrentius (1576-1630), was born in Bingen and was educated as a physician in Freiburg.
-Afterwards, he studied in Basel, tutoring students with chymiatric experiments.
-Already in early 1604, during a 2-year visit to Paris, he was considered as one of the best contemporary chymiatrists.
+He then studied in Basel, where he tutored students with chymiatric experiments.
+By the beginning of 1604, during a two-year stay in Paris, he was considered one of the best contemporary chymiatrists.

-Further studies in Padua (1604), probably with Acquapendente (and Galileo), continued by a ‘peregrinatio academica’ throughout Europe, searching for the (truth on) ‘lapis philosophicus’, collecting medical books, distilling at German courts, producing chemical recipes and making personal contacts with, people such as Alstein, Crollius, Duchesne, and Mosanus.
+Further studies in Padua (1604), probably with Acquapendente (and Galileo), continued with a ‘peregrinatio academica’ throughout Europe, searching for the ‘lapis philosophicus’, and then by collecting medical books, distilling at German courts, making chemical recipes and personal contacts with people such as Alstein, Crollius, Duchesne and Mosanus.

-In 1609 – 11 in Rome in the Accademia dei Lincei, he perfectioned his medical practice with Johann Faber in Roman hospitals, with farmacists and botanists; from there he had contacts with Cinzio Clementi, Santorio Santorio, Petrus Poterius,
+In 1609 – 11 in Rome in the Accademia dei Lincei, he perfectioned his medical practice with Johann Faber in Roman hospitals, as well as with pharmacists and botanists; from there onwards he had contacts with Cinzio Clementi, Santorio Santorio, Petrus Poterius, and others.

-and others.
-In this lecture I shall explore Terentius’ medical profile which was part of a more holistic education, in the ‘encyclopedic’ tradition (Lull, Ramus, etc.), also with a strong mathematical component and his journeys.
+In this talk, I will explore Terentius’ travels and medical profile, which was part of a more holistic education, in the ‘encyclopaedic’ tradition (Lull, Ramus, etc.), but also had a strong mathematical component.

-Terentius’ medical baggage comprised, apart from medicinal botany, also mineralogy and thermalism, the therapeutic application of opium and an active interest in quantitative medicine; he was the first to describe emphysema.
-Since 1618 he lived in China, where he translated some European medical (and mathematical) works in Chinese, before he died in 1630, during a farmaceutical experiment with a sudorificum.
+Terentius’ medical background included medicinal botany, mineralogy and thermalism, the therapeutic use of opium and an active interest in quantitative medicine; he was the first to describe emphysema.
+From 1618 he lived in China, where he translated some European medical (and mathematical) works into Chinese, before dying in 1630 during a farmaceutical experiment with a sudorificum.